openpnp/openpnp/Backlash-Compensation.md

   No extra moves are needed.
 The machine can also move more fluidly, as there is no direction change needed.
   However: the offset needs to precisely match the physical backlash.

+* **DirectionalSneakUp:**
+Works like **DirectionalCompensation** except for the last bit of the motion, where the speed is reduced.
+The idea is to have the machine arrive at the target with similar deceleration, regardless of how long and how fast the move was.
+This should create similar tension in belts etc. and therefore create more repeatable positioning.
+  There are no direction changes neededed, but the two-step move is less fluid than with **DirectionalCompensation**.
+  However: the offsets need to precisely match the physical backlash.

 **Backlash Offset** sets the amount of backlash.

 **Backlash Speed Factor** determines the speed factor of the final approach move in OneSided methods.